 JNU violence: Delhi Police says it has identified 37 students from WhatsApp group

 Delhi Police has identified 37 students from a WhatsApp group created during the January 5 violence on the JNU campus, sources said.
-They said the identified persons do not belong to any organisation — Left or Right.
+They said the identified people do not belong to any left or right-leaning organisations.

-Those identified are students who were in favour of the semester registration process and wanted to enrol themselves, the sources said.
-On Friday, police said the WhatsApp group, 'Unity Against Left', believed to have been created while the violence escalated on the JNU campus, was under the scanner.
+Those identified are students who were in favor of the semester registration process and wanted to enroll themselves, the sources said.
+On Friday, police said the WhatsApp group 'Unity Against Left', believed to have been created while the violence escalated on the JNU campus, was under the scanner.

+Addressing a press conference, the police had claimed that nine students, seven of whom are from Left-leaning bodies including JNUSU president Aishe Ghosh, were identified as suspects in the violence on the varsity campus.
+The others included Dolan Samanta, Priya Ranjan, Sucheta Talukdar, Bhaskar Vijay Mech, Chunchun Kumar (an alumnus of JNU) and Pankaj Mishra.

+The remaining two suspects named by police are Vikas Patel and Yogendra Bharadwaj.
+Police sources said the two are from the RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP).
+The preliminary findings in the probe by a Special Investigation Team (SIT) of the police also released pictures of the nine suspects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)